nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 * Wi-Fi throughput test: Set the :kconfig:option:`CONFIG_NET_CONFIG_PEER_IPV4_ADDR` Kconfig option appropriately as per the Wi-Fi interface IP address of the test PC on which iPerf is run.

-Set up the following configuration parameters in the :file:`Kconfig.conf` file of the Bluetooth throughput sample from the :file:`nrf/samples/bluetooth/throughput` folder.
+Set up the test duration configuration parameters in the :file:`Kconfig.conf` file of the Bluetooth throughput sample from the :file:`nrf/samples/bluetooth/throughput` folder.

-* File or time-based throughput: Use :kconfig:option:`CONFIG_BT_THROUGHPUT_FILE` to select file or time-based throughput test.
-  Set it to ``n`` to enable time-based throughput test only when running Bluetooth LE throughput in central role.
-* Test duration: Use :kconfig:option:`CONFIG_BT_THROUGHPUT_DURATION` to set the duration of the Bluetooth LE throughput test only when running Bluetooth LE throughput in central role.
+Use :kconfig:option:`CONFIG_BT_THROUGHPUT_DURATION` to set the duration of the Bluetooth LE throughput test only when running Bluetooth LE throughput in central role.
 The units are in milliseconds.

 .. note::
    Use the same test duration value for :kconfig:option:`CONFIG_WIFI_TEST_DURATION`, :kconfig:option:`CONFIG_BLE_TEST_DURATION`, and :kconfig:option:`CONFIG_BT_THROUGHPUT_DURATION`.